anurag1102990/Object-Detection-and-Semantic-Segmentation/README.md

 This script will load the data, initialize the UNet model, perform training, and display the results.
 Adjust parameters within main.py to experiment with different configurations.

+## Model Architecture

+This project leverages the UNet architecture, renowned for its effectiveness in semantic segmentation tasks, particularly in medical image analysis.
+The implementation is adapted for the MNIST Double Digits RGB dataset to perform both object detection and semantic segmentation.

+### UNet Structure

+- **Input Layer**: Accepts images with 3 channels (RGB) of size 64x64.
+- **Contracting Path**:
+  - The first part of UNet consists of a series of convolutional and max pooling layers that reduce the spatial dimensions of the input while increasing the number of feature channels.
+  - This includes three contracting blocks, each comprising a convolution layer followed by batch normalization and ReLU activation, with max pooling to downsample the feature maps.

+- **Bottleneck**:
+  - This part connects the contracting path to the expansive path and processes the feature map from the last contracting block to prepare it for upsampling.

+- **Expansive Path**:
+  - The second half of the UNet architecture consists of upsampling layers coupled with convolution operations to increase the spatial dimensions and reduce the number of feature channels.
+  - Features from the contracting path are concatenated with the upsampled output at each level, allowing the network to use context information captured in the contracting path.
+  - This path includes three expansive blocks, each with upsampling followed by a series of convolutions and batch normalization.

+- **Output Layer**:
+  - The final layer uses a convolution to map the multi-channel feature maps to the desired number of classes (11, including background), producing a pixel-wise classification of each part of the image.

+### Key Functionalities

+- **Dual Output**: The network is trained to output both bounding boxes for digit detection (using Intersection Over Union, IOU) and segmentation masks for each identified digit.
+- **Training**:
+  - Optimized using Adam optimizer with a learning rate of 1e-3.
+  - Loss calculations are performed using cross-entropy to compare the segmentation output with true labels.

+This architecture's design allows for precise segmentation and detection, crucial for accurately interpreting scenes with overlapping digits in varied conditions.

 ## Results

 The UNet model trained on the MNIST Double Digits RGB dataset demonstrated robust performance across multiple metrics, underscoring its effectiveness in handling complex image segmentation and detection tasks: